RoanH/gMark/README.md

 # gMark [![](https://img.shields.io/github/release/RoanH/gMark.svg)](https://github.com/RoanH/gMark/releases)
 gMark is a domain- and query language-independent graph instance and query workload generator.
 The original version of gMark is available on GitHub at [gbagan/gmark](https://github.com/gbagan/gmark).
 The version of gMark in this repository has as goal to rewrite gMark such that it is easier to extend and has better documented code.
 Currently the focus of the rewrite is on query generation, but the end goal is full feature parity with the original version of gMark.
 The rewrite has not reached that point yet and is notably still missing graph generation, RPQ (regular path query) based queries and several output formats.
-The current version does however also offer some features not present in the original version of gMark, such as the ability to generate CPQ (conjunctive path query) based queries and a graphical user interface for the program.
+However, the current version does also offer some features not present in the original version of gMark, such as the ability to generate CPQ (conjunctive path query) based queries and a graphical user interface for the program.

 Documentation (javadoc) can be found at: [gmark.docs.roanh.dev](https://gmark.docs.roanh.dev/) more details on gMark itself can be found in the technical report [arxiv.org/abs/1511.08386](https://arxiv.org/abs/1511.08386).
-Details regarding the aforementioned queries containing CPQs can be found at [research.roanh.dev/TODO](https://research.roanh.dev/TODO).
+Details regarding the aforementioned queries containing CPQs can be found in my report titled [Conjunctive Path Query Generation for Benchmarking](https://research.roanh.dev/Conjunctive%20Path%20Query%20Generation%20for%20Benchmarking%20v2.8.pdf).

-##cli or something maybe also link gmark technical report

 ## Getting started with gMark
 To support a wide variety of of use cases gMark is a available in a number of different formats.